HoQuynh49/Customer-Segmentation-with-RFM-analysis/README.md

 -- -- -- -- -- -- -- Done -- -- -- -- -- -- --
 **3. Results:**
 As a result, we have 11 segmentations as below:

-- Champions: people who bought recently, bought often, and spent the most!
+- Champions: people who bought recently, bought often, and spent the most - **10.20% of the total**
 - Loyal Customers: people who spend good money with us often.
-Responsive to promotions.
+Responsive to promotions - **9.83% of the total**
-- Potential Loyalists: people who are recent customers, but spent a good amount and bought more than once.
+- Potential Loyalists: people who are recent customers, but spent a good amount and bought more than once - **14.18% of the total**
-- Recent Customers: people who bought most recently, but not often.
+- New Customers: people who bought most recently, but not often - **6.09% of the total**
-- Promising: people who are recent shoppers, but haven't spent much.
+- Promising: people who are recent shoppers, but haven't spent much - **7.59% of the total**
 - Customers Needing Attention: people who have above-average recency, frequency, and monetary values.
-May not have bought it very recently though.
+May not have bought it very recently though - **7.84% of the total**
 - About To Sleep: people who have below-average recency, frequency, and monetary values.
-Will lose them if not reactivated.
+Will lose them if not reactivated - **4.73% of the total**
 - At Risk: people who spend big money and purchase often.
 But a long time ago.
-Need to bring them back.
+Need to bring them back - **14.55% of the total**
 - Can't Lose Them: people who made the biggest purchases, and often.
-But haven't returned for a long time.
+But haven't returned for a long time - **2.49% of the total**
-- Hibernating: The last purchase was long back, with low spenders and a low number of orders.
+- Hibernating: The last purchase was long back, with low spenders and a low number of orders - **13.56% of the total**
-- Lost: people who have the lowest recency, frequency, and monetary scores.
-  **4. Recommendations for each group of customer segmentation:**
+- Lost: people who have the lowest recency, frequency, and monetary scores - **8.96% of the total** **4.
+Recommendations for each group of customer segmentation:**
 - Champions: Reward them.
 Can be early adopters of new products.
 Will promote your brand.
 - Loyal Customers: Upsell higher-value products.
 Ask for reviews.
 Engage them.